-- The North/South setting causes the image to be flipped on its short axis.
-This setting must be set before any Pattern LUT updates are sent to the DLPC900 and the pattern sequence must be in the stopped state. - LED Controls The LED controls allow the user to manually control the state of the LEDs or allow the internal DLPC900 sequencer to control them.
+- Image Orientation Depending on the orientation of the projected image, the image may require to be flipped on its short or long axis.
+The East/West Flip setting causes the image to be flipped on its long axis.
+The North/South Flip setting causes the image to be flipped on its short axis.
+This setting must be set before any Pattern LUT updates are sent to the DLPC900 and the pattern sequence must be in the stopped state. - LED Controls The LED controls allow the user to manually control the state of the LEDs or allow the internal DLPC900 sequencer to control them. - DLPA200 Fault The user can read the status of the DLPA200, displayed as a checked box for any of the following: thermal fault, voltage fault, and current fault.